FlamingFurball/AnimalBehavior/README.md

 ## Description

-The default animal behavior were to easy in my opinion and not really challenging.
+The default animal behavior were too easy in my opinion and not really challenging.
 Especially rabbits needed a lot of tweaking.
 Besides adding many new options, like a fleeing duration, bleed out modifier, wolf behavior on aiming, etc., I also wanted to improve [DetectionRange](https://github.com/ds5678/DetectionRange) and [TweakRabbits](https://github.com/ds5678/TweakRabbits).
 Instead of having multiple animal behavior mods, with the permission of [ds5678](https://github.com/ds5678) I decided to include all animal mods polished and enhanced into this one.

 ## Settings